daniel-thomson/medicalert/input/pagecontent/businessContext.md

 The FHIR document consists of a bundle (of type = document) of resources.
 The Composition resource returned in the bundle acts as a kind of header section (like a table of contents) and contains information about the patient summary document, and references to the individual resources making up the patient summary.

-The image below shows the current resources returned in the bundle (the initial stage is a proof of concept, so only some resources have been populated at this point)
+The diagram below shows the current resources returned in the bundle (the initial stage is a proof of concept, so only some resources have been populated at this point)
 ![IPS Bundle](MedicAlert-FHIR-IPS.svg "IPS Bundle")